-After all core courses are successfully completed candidates enroll in field experience courses.
-Throughout these experiences candidates will establish positive connections with students, parents, staff, and communities while meeting performance expectations.
+After all core courses are successfully completed candidates enroll in field experience or exploration courses (based on their pathway).
+Throughout these experiences candidates will establish skills and strategies required for professional counselors in educational settings.
 Candidates will advocate for equitable change in schools and colleges to close the opportunity gap for diverse student populations.